aschzero/hera/README.md

 In the event that a container with an active tunnel has been stopped, Hera gracefully shuts down the tunnel process.

 ℹ️ Hera only monitors the state of containers that have been explicitly configured for Hera.
-Otherwise, containers and their events are completely ignored (see [Configuring Containers](#configuring-containers)).
+Otherwise, containers and their events are completely ignored.

 # Getting Started
 ## Prerequisites